-Sojitz has continued activities to enhance its systems for ensuring legal compliance and maintaining a good working environment free of any kind of harassment, such as making its harassment consultation desk better known and providing educational opportunities including e-learning.
+Sojitz has continued educational activities useful for business practice to ensure legal compliance and maintain a good working environment free of any kind of harassment, such as providing educational opportunities including e-learning.

 Based on the action plan formulated by the Compliance Committee, Sojitz continues to provide counsel on how to prevent compliance issues from reoccurring, as well as providing assistance and guidance to Group companies on how to practice said Code of Conduct.